Comorbidities

 The most common non-seizure aspects of Dravet Syndrome include:

-In the video below, Dr Andreas Brunklaus, Paediatric Neurologist, talks about the most common additional conditions associated with Dravet Syndrome.
-You can find out more about the conditions Dr Andreas Brunklaus talks about in the video by clicking on the links below.
+In the video below, Dr Andreas Brunklaus, Paediatric Neurologist, talks about the most common co-occurring conditions in Dravet Syndrome.
+Find out more by clicking on the links below.

 Intellectual disability